Can Marijuana Help Me Sleep Better?

 In a report titled ‘The use of Cannabinoids for Sleep: A Critical Review on Clinical Trials’ which examined existing studies on cannabis and sleep.
 The authors noted that:

 Poor sleep affects more than 35 percent of American adults.
-According to the Center for Disease Control and Prevention (CDC) these conditions range from sleep disorders like insomnia, sleep apnea, to restless leg syndrome (RLS) and is costing up to $411 billion per year in lost productivity.
+Did you know that the Center for Disease Control and Prevention (CDC) says sleep issues like insomnia, sleep apnea, and restless leg syndrome (RLS) are costing us a whopping $411 billion a year in lost productivity?
+That’s a huge impact!

 More research on negative impact of cannabis on sleep needed